bahmanasadi/nvim-setup/README.md

 If you have `ag` installed, ctrlp will use that instead of the default find command.
 This enhances your experience greately.

-If you are developing javascript, please install prettier and eslint using `yarn add --dev eslint-plugin-prettier eslint-config-prettier` so your code is formated on save.
+If you are developing javascript, please install prettier and eslint using `yarn add prettier --dev --exact; yarn add --dev eslint-plugin-prettier eslint-config-prettier;` so your code is formated on save.
 Also installing eslint and flow locally would be detected and used.